Jacques Inaudi

 Giacomo Inaudi (13 October 1867 – 10 November 1950), also known as Jacques Inaudi in France, was an Italian calculating prodigy.

 He was born in Roccabruna, Piedmont, Italy.
 As a child he was a shepherd but showed aptitude for mental calculation.
 Inaudi's abilities attracted the interest of showmen and he toured around the world.

 French scientists like Jean-Martin Charcot investigated his abilities, French astronomer Camille Flammarion praised him in strong terms, and Alfred Binet wrote a book on him.
 Inaudi would repeat the numbers he was given before he began his mental calculations.

 Inaudi was referred to by the Nobel-prize-winning immunologist, Élie Metchnikoff (Ilya Ilyich Mechnikov), in his book The Nature of Man: Studies in Optimistic Philosophy (1905).
 Metchnikoff regarded Inaudi as an example of a mutation, in the sense announced by the Dutch botanist Hugo de Vries (Die Mutationstheorie, Vol. 1, Leipzig, 1901), i.e., a sudden leap to a distinct new type that might be regarded as a new species.
 Metchnikoff argued that this kind of abrupt leap in evolution might explain how humans had emerged from apes and that Inaudi was proof that such a mutation was possible.

+Biography

+Giacomo Inaudi was perhaps the most famous mental calculator prodigy in history.
+Born very poor, as a child he was initiated into his father's trade, shepherding.
+But he soon showed aptitude for mental calculation and was taken to Marseille where, at the age of 12, he met Bénédit Jules Dombey, a sales representative, who was to become his impresario and whose daughter he married.
+The latter would guide him around the world in a series of performances as well as meetings with the scientific community.
+He was, among other things, introduced to the Académie Française, which commissioned Jean-Martin Charcot and Alfred Binet to thoroughly examine Inaudi's abilities.
+In particular, Binet delved into the matter, making it the subject of several publications.
+Other French scientists took an interest in his abilities: some, such as Camille Flammarion, enthusiastically; others, especially mathematicians, emphasized the fact that Inaudi's methods were based mainly on his personal talents (such as prodigious memory) or "tricks," and therefore could not be proposed for widespread use.
+Among his abilities, he could add or subtract numbers of even 20 digits or more together, or extract square and cube roots, in a matter of minutes; and he could readily indicate the day of the week of any date from the 17th century onward.